FelipeGCx/Images-Utils/README.md

 - if you can contribuite with a new logic, send a pull request.
 - if you like this repo and it's usefull for your, give me a start 🌟
-- ## Added handler to  save parsed images in the same folder, use "."
+-  Added handler to  save parsed images in the same folder, use "."
-- ## Added compatibility to relatives paths
+-  Added compatibility to relatives paths
-- ## Added quality mode to compress images use -q=""
+-  Added quality mode to compress images use -q=""
+- ## Added resize mode to resize images use -ws="" and -hs=""
+- ## Added thumbnail mode to conserve aspect images use -t=""

 ---